ferrasuryani98/ferrasuryani98/README.md

 - 👩🏻‍💻 A Data Scientist with 3+ years of experience with a M.S. in Applied Analytics from Columbia
 - 💭 I find joy in DJ-ing/producing EDM songs <a href="https://linktr.ee/beatsbytanova">beatsbytanova</a>, hitting the gym, playing golf, taking pictures, and cooking!
 - 📩 Reach me at ferra.k.suryani@gmail.com or <a href="https://www.linkedin.com/in/ferrasuryani/">LinkedIn</a>
-- 💡 Check out my portfolio <a href="https://ferrasuryani98.github.io/hello/">here</a>
+- 💡 Check out my data science portfolio <a href="https://ferrasuryani98.github.io/hello/">here</a>

 ### **Skills**